Web Design in the hands of the best professionals

 5.4 Responsive web design: building your website for all devices

-Website design has been focusing on desktop access during a long time but that is a thing of the past.
+Website design has been focusing on desktop access for a long time but that is a thing of the past.
 Mobile devices are currently the most common way to access Internet sites.
 Therefore, the design must ensure the site’s user-friendliness on all screen sizes.

 Furthermore, “mobile-first” design goes all the way to even having an impact on SEO positioning, as Google’s search results give priority to sites offering a good user experience on mobile phones.
 Here are some tips on responsive website design: